Skip to content

 }

-In the section of springBoot function, we have configured the application's entry point, and the parameters that are passed to the application. stove.spring.example.run(parameters) is the entrance point of the application.
+In the springBoot function, we configure the application's entry point and the parameters passed to it. stove.spring.example.run(parameters) is where your application starts.

 Note

-server.port=8001 is a Spring config, TestSystem's baseUrl needs to match with it, since Http requests are made against the baseUrl that is defined. withDefaultHttp creates a WebClient and uses the baseUrl that is passed.
+server.port=8001 is a Spring config, and Stove's baseUrl needs to match it, since HTTP requests are made against the baseUrl you define. httpClient creates a WebClient and uses the baseUrl you pass.

 Writing Tests